This blog may contain affiliate links. Read our disclosure policy for more info.

-If you’re an animal lover, Costa Rica is one of the best places in the world to see unique wildlife like sloths, spider monkeys, and more in the wild.
+If you’re an animal lover, I’ll be the first to tell you that Costa Rica is one of the best places in the world to see unique wildlife like sloths, spider monkeys, and more in the wild.
 In fact, this tropical nation is home to a whopping 4% of the world’s animal species!
 I mean, where else can you expect to see a sloth just lazing in a tree on a walk around a new town (this cool experience happened to me in the town of La Fortuna!)

 Luckily, many of Costa Rica’s animals flourish in the wild, but some may get physically or psychologically injured due to a number of factors, from habitat loss due to deforestation to being abandoned by their mother!
 It’s a sad but true fact of life.